dmort27/al-folio/_pages/teaching.md

 description: Course materials
 ---

 I'm excited about the course Human Language for Artificial Intelligence, which I teach with Lori Levin.
-To watch videos of the lectures for this course, please see [our YouTube channel](https://www.youtube.com/channel/UCmtEzYUMPdneNCnioiMSO-Q).
+If you are interested in our lecture notes (draft) for this course, please let me know.